Russia launches fraud case against backers of Putin critic Navalny

-Yankauskas, who along with Lyaskin is standing for a city parliament seat in September polls, called them "purely political".
+Yankauskas said the investigation was "purely political" and intended to disrupt their campaigning for a city election in September in which they hope to build on support for Navalny and overturn pro-Putin dominance.

-"Again strong, independent candidates are coming under pressure," Navalny, whose strong showing in last year's polls was a major upset to Russia's tightly-controlled political system, wrote on his blog.
-"It's a warning to all others."
+The Investigative Committee said the three were suspected of election law violations and large-scale fraud, related to their funding of Navalny's campaign to run for mayor last year.

-The Investigative Committee said 10 million roubles ($290,000) that the three had raised from Navalny supporters via the Internet may not have been used for the advertised purpose of funding his election campaign.
+It said 10 million roubles (172,133 pounds) that the three had raised from Navalny supporters via the Internet may not been used for the advertised purpose of funding Navalny's election.

 "It's purely political," Yankauskas told Ekho Moskvy radio, adding the searches were prompted by a desire on the part of the authorities "to create problems for us in the Moscow city parliament election" in September.